 Upon downloading the full firmware on your Samsung gadget, you can see the five different separate files.
 They together form a file on the phone.
 They are tagged as

 - AP (Kernel, Vendor and System information),

 - CP (Modem)

-Home_CSC- This is a file which can be selected if you really don’t want to lose your phone data and any of its important settings.
-You can find it same even after flashing the same.
+Home_CSC- This is a file that can be selected if you really don’t want to lose your phone data and any of its important settings.
+You can find it the same, even after flashing the same.

 When you may want to change the firmware

 - If you wish to move to another country, this is required.
 However, the thing which you need to keep in mind is not all Samsung devices are sold in all the countries.